What Is Defamation?

 - Secondly, the statements must purport to a person or a class of persons.
-General statements like all “politicians are corrupt” is too broad and no specific politician can gain compensation for the same.
+General statements like all politicians are corruption is too broad and no specific politician can gain compensation for the same.

 It is nothing but a defamation for which simple imprisonment may be awarded.
 Under a criminal suit, intention to defame is necessary.
 The allegation should be made with malice intent to defame another or at least the knowledge that the publication is likely to defame another is essential.
 It has to be proved beyond reasonable doubt that the act was being done to lower the reputation of another.

 The courts in India have seen a variety of defamation cases.
-Of these, the following are some landmark cases which have interesting facts or have an important court ruling.
+Of these, the following are some landmark cases which has interesting facts or has an important court ruling.

-Reputation is an asset to each and every person.
-Any damage to such an asset can be legally dealt with.
+Reputation is an asset to each and every one.
+Any damage to such asset can be legally dealt with.
 Defamation laws have been enacted to prevent person maliciously using their right to freedom of speech and expression.
 The Indian law has rightly not made any distinction between libel and slander.
-Otherwise, there could have been chances for committing slander and escaping from the laws that there is no written publication of matter.
+Otherwise there could have been chances for committing slander and escaping from the laws that there is no written publication of matter.

 Intentional act of defamation is also punished with imprisonment which prohibits defaming a person with malice intention.
 The defamation law is also constitutional and is reasonable restriction on the right to free speech and expression.
 However, it is no defamation if the acts done fall within the exceptions provided.
 Over the seventy one years of Independence, there are has been numerous cases of defamation and the court has interpreted each and every case with utmost care and they serve as precedents.